jpbragaa/ESPHome-E-Ink-Weather-Calendar-Wall-Monitor/README.md

 # ESPHome E-Ink Weather Calendar Wall Monitor
 This project provides a complete solution for a wall-mounted e-ink display powered by ESPHome and tightly integrated with Home Assistant.
 It displays weather, calendar events, room temperatures, and Slovenian date/time, with smart refresh logic and support for dark/light modes.

+**Element positioning was planned with this design simulator page (https://jnan.co/tools/displaysim/), which significantly reducing trial-and-error reflashing.
+I also used different AI to tweak some parts of the code, which again saved me a lot of time.**

 # Hardware needed

 + Xiao 7.5" (https://www.seeedstudio.com/XIAO-7-5-ePaper-Panel-p-6416.html)